SalatielSauer/SauerWebUI/README.md

 ---

+If you have a better idea for an interface, or improvements for the current one, feel free to suggest them.
+While much of the current functionality revolves around the default WUI, the goal is to allow multiple interfaces to coexist, so players can choose which one to use at any given time.

+There are some experimental files in the `data/wui` folder, some of which don’t lead to anything yet.
+Play around with them and see if you can get anything useful :)

 ## Misc
 - ### `guiimagestring <base64 string> [command] <size> <overlay 0/1>`
 	Works similarly to `guiimage`, but instead of specifying a file path for the image, you can provide a string containing an image encoded in base64.